Well, we've been watching, we've been witnessing in shock, frankly, in horror.

 I think this isn't just about October 7th.

-I think this conversation has been happening on Columbia's campus by these kinds of protesters for more than twenty years, and the exact divestment language that they're suggesting of Columbia's portfolio shouldn't be invested in any company that dares to be invested in Israel, is something that's been going on long before the actions of October seventh and the war that followed.
+And the exact divestment language that they're suggesting of Columbia's portfolio shouldn't be invested in any company that dares to be invested in Israel is something that's been going on long before the actions of October 7th and the war that followed.

-All right, we continue the situation unfolding on these Ivy League institution campuses now around the country.
+We continue the situation unfolding on these Ivy League institution campuses now around the country.

-Here's what the saddest part of all this is in when you enter the political arena is Joe Biden has been trying to lecture and tell Israel to withdraw in their battle, their fight against terrorism.
+Here's what the saddest part of all this is when you enter the political arena is Joe Biden has been trying to lecture and tell Israel to withdraw in their battle, their fight against terrorism.

-This was the worst terror attack in their history, and he's now taken it a step further after Iran fired all of these missiles for the first time towards Israel, and Israel thankfully was able to intercept ninety-nine percent of them.
+And he's now taken it a step further after Iran fired all of these missiles for the first time towards Israel.

-What did the president of the United States say?
+What did the President of the United States say?

-Uh he's call he was pressuring Israel to show restraint.
+He was pressuring Israel to show restraint.

 Am I wrong, Jonathan?